AnyBlok/AnyBlok/doc/HOWTO_CREATE_APP.rst

                 self.install()

 .. warning::
-    They are not strongly dependancies linked between conditional bloks and the blok, so the priority must be increase, The blok are load by dependencie and priority a blok with small dependancie will be loaded before a blok with higth dependancie
+    There are no strong dependencies between conditional bloks and the blok, so the priority must be increased.
+The bloks are loaded by dependencies and priorities.
+A blok a with small dependency will be loaded before a blok with a high dependency.

 Create Your Model
 -----------------

-The Model must be added under the node Model of the declaration with the class decorator ``Declarations.target_registry``::
+The Model must be added under the Model node of the declaration with the class decorator ``Declarations.target_registry``::

     from anyblok import Declarations